 Paul J. Litton

-INTERIM DEAN AND R.B.
+DEAN AND R.B.
 PRICE PROFESSOR OF LAW

 Dean Litton’s research primarily focuses on moral philosophy and criminal law theory, with a particular focus on the capacities required for agents to be fairly held morally and criminally responsible for their conduct.
 He also has published multiple papers in bioethics with a focus on ethical issues for health care professionals outside the medical care context.
 His work appears in peer-reviewed journals across disciplines, as well as in traditional law reviews.